RReverser/gh2ost/README.md

 > Convert Github readmes into Ghost blog posts

-This utility converts readmes from your Github repositories into blog posts for [Ghost](https://ghost.org/) blogging system.
+This tool converts readmes from your Github repositories into blog posts for [Ghost](https://ghost.org/) blogging system.

-Please note that there is currently limit in 100 repositories.

-Also utility automatically filters out repositories without readmes or with readmes less than 140 characters length (tweet-fit description are not blog posts, are they? :) ).
+Also it automatically filters out repositories without readmes or with readmes less than 140 characters length (tweet-fit description are not blog posts, are they? :) ).

 ## Usage